Akash-Lad/Go-Tools/README.md

 # Go-Tools

-## An online go-to platform for soft copy transformations (JPEG, PNG, PDF, ZIP EXTRACT, IMG Resize) on a single page
+## An online go-to platform for soft copy transformations on a single page application

 * Convert JPG/JPEG/PNG images to PDF
 * Document doc/docx file to PDF